 React does a good job of handling events that handles user interactions inside the web app.
-It’s one of my favourites and one of the reasons why I’m using react in my recent projects.
-Fortunately, how react handles events are pretty similar as how you would do it in HTML DOM, so pretty much it will all be too familiar for you when you delve on it.
+It’s one of my favorites and one of the reasons why I’m using react in my recent projects.
+Fortunately, how to react handles events are pretty similar to how you would do it in HTML DOM, so pretty much it will all be too familiar for you when you delve into it.

-So far we have discussed the react core concepts and how are we going to use it in order for us to grasp the react ecosystem.
-I hope you guys learned a lot in our article for today.
+So far we have discussed the react core concepts and how are we going to use them in order for us to grasp the react ecosystem.
+I hope you guys learned a lot from our article for today.